-Many people dream of waking up to sea view.
+Many people dream of waking up to a sea view.
 Unfortunately, vistas like this are expensive – a good sea view can boost the price of a property by as much as 40% in some cases.
-Here are some tips to prevent you splashing out too much money when buying such a property.
+Here are some tips to prevent you from splashing out too much money when buying such a property.

 Avoid popular areas

 The most popular strips of coastline are often the most expensive.
-If you’re willing to venture out of the cities and major towns, you may be able to find a property on the coast that’s much cheaper, although this could mean not having facilities or social opportunities on your doorstep.
-That said, there are still some shores that are cheap with enough local amenities and things to do that are a little more affordable simply because they’re less well known.
+However, if you’re willing to venture out of the cities and major towns, you may be able to find a property on the coast that’s much cheaper, although this could mean not having facilities or social opportunities on your doorstep.
+That said, some shores are still cheap with enough local amenities and things to do that are a little more affordable simply because they’re less well known.

 Don’t buy on the beach front